 Practice, Practice, and Practice

-You need to know what you’re saying, not just learn it, but know it.
-That way you will know the answer to any questions and just know what you’re talking about.
+You need to know what you are saying, not just learn it, but know it.
+That way you will know the answer to any questions and just know what you are talking about.
 Look for inspiration from events where entrepreneurs, experts, and venture capitalists meet.
 You can learn from watching other pitches and researching the tactics and strategies that are needed for you to hone your skills and perfect your pitch.
+That way you can start attracting more clients consistently.